syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Types.md

 Cartesian charts provides support to arrange the multiple series inside the same chart area with specified x-axis and y-axis.
 There are two properties [XAxisName]() and [YAxisName]() in all the Cartesian series type, which is used to provide multiple axes support.
 These axes can be arranged in a stacking order or in a side by side pattern.

-By default, The 0th index value of XAxes and YAxes is used to plot all of the series.
+By default, all the series are plotted based on the 0th index axis of XAxes and YAxes.

 {% tabs %}